stdrc/mindtrace-web/README.md

 # MindTrace

+> Disclaimer: This project is 100% vibe coded.

 MindTrace is a personal thought-recording application that allows you to log your thoughts with date organization.
 The application uses a chat-like interface to make recording thoughts quick and intuitive.

 ## Features